belovm96/chord-detection/README.md

 * Yaml

 ## Acknowledgements
-I would like to give credit to Filip Korzeniowski whose [research paper](https://arxiv.org/pdf/1612.05082.pdf) was implemented and integrated into this application.
+I would like to give credit to Filip Korzeniowski whose [research paper](https://arxiv.org/pdf/1612.05082.pdf) was implemented and integrated into this application. \
-<\br>Also, I would like to thank Insight Artificial Intelligence Program for presenting me with an opportunity to work on this project, their guidance and support.
+Also, I would like to thank Insight Artificial Intelligence Program for presenting me with an opportunity to work on this project, their guidance and support.